1901 - Shiera Sanders is born.

 The very first appearance of Shiera Sanders Hall happened in 1940 in the pages of Flash Comics, but she didn't actually didn't appear as Hawkgirl for another year.

 The Hawks are a really hard thread to follow through the years, because their timeline was continually retroactively rewritten.
 She and Hawkman served in the original Justice Society, but her timeline gets really hard to follow the deeper you go.
-The Hawks in the Justice League were NOT them, but were in fact different characters with alien origins, until Timothy Truman's 1989 limited series 'Hawkworld' was spun into an ongoing series necessitating the retroactive rewite to continuity that made the Justice League version of the Hawks now actually the original Hawks, not the alien ones.
+The Hawks in the Justice League were NOT them, but were in fact different characters with alien origins, until Timothy Truman's 1989 limited series 'Hawkworld' was spun into an ongoing series necessitating the retroactive rewrite to continuity that made the Justice League version of the Hawks now actually the original Hawks, not the alien ones.

 Confused yet?
 It only gets harder to follow from here.
 In the end, what you essentially have is three versions of the character; The original Hawkgirl Sheira Hall, the alien cop version of the character named Shayera Holl, and the entirely new character that adapted the Hawkgirl mantle, Kendra Saunders.
-Sometimes even the comics themselves loose track of which is which.
+Sometimes even the comics themselves lose track of which is which.

 We've simplified the timeline quite a bit.
 Our current Hawkgirl is Kendra Saunders, but Shiera is still a vital part of our new history of the Hawks.